FinweLtd/doc-livesync-all/docs/user_guide/preface.md

 # Preface

+## Abstract

 *The LiveSYNC User Guide* is the official manual for the **LiveSYNC software application**.
 It explains what you can do with the LiveSYNC application and how to work with it in different situations.

-The first few chapters focus on the original purpose of the app: presenting monoscopic 360-degree photos and videos to an audience.
+The first few chapters focus on presenting monoscopic 360-degree photos and videos to an audience.
 The rest of the guide is devoted to more advanced use cases and other content types.

-As an example, we will go through giving a prepared speech where traditional slides and 360-degree media is mixed, and quickly capturing an environment in 360-degrees, creating a set of work instructions by adding annotations, and emailing them as a PDF report to colleagues.
-You will learn that LiveSYNC is a versatile tool.
+You will learn that LiveSYNC is a very versatile tool.

 ## Version